Proven to treat depression naturally, safely and quickly…

 The different types of brain waves affect the mind in distinctive ways.
 Theta waves help you relax and sleep, and alpha waves keep you calm and tranquil during the day.
 On the other hand, beta waves are ‘fast’ activity and keep you focussed, alert and attentive during your waking hours.
 Any imbalance of the brain waves leads to emotional and neurological problems.

-In fact, a number of studies have shown that using lavender essential oil could be used as a complementary and alternative therapy for depression.
+A number of studies have shown that lavender essential oil could be used as a highly effective and fast-acting complementary and alternative natural remedy for depression.

 One study showed how effective a blend of lavender and bergamot essential oils is in helping to ease depression and anxiety as well as improve mood and emotions.